All Episodes

 At the start of every decade, the Bureau counts the total number of people in the U.S. and the total number of citizens to determine each state's congressional influence and other relevant matters.

-Why did it's not like you're gonna put the people in jail if they say no, I'm not a citizen.
+It's not like you're going to put the people in jail if they say, no, I'm not a citizen.

-Now the California Attorney General, Xavier Bassera, whatever his name is, we've had him on before, is said uh that he's gonna file a lawsuit.
+Now, the California Attorney General, Xavier Becerra, whatever his name is, we've had him on before, has said that he's going to file a lawsuit.

-The sanctuary state's gonna file a lawsuit against the Trump administration because they're they're upset over the question.
+The sanctuary state's going to file a lawsuit against the Trump administration because they're upset over the question.

 We're prepared to do what we must do to protect California.